StereoKit/StereoKit/docs/Pages/Guides/Getting-Started.md

 - [Windows OpenXR runtime](https://www.microsoft.com/store/productId/9n5cvvl23qbt) - Install *and enable* this on your desktop and device!
 - Or Oculus's preview runtime
   - Oculus's OpenXR runtime has a trickier setup, since it's still in preview.
 See [here](https://github.com/maluoi/StereoKit/issues/41#issuecomment-574438421) for details!
+- Or SteamVR's preview runtime
+  - Setup is [here](https://store.steampowered.com/newshub/app/250820/view/2396425843528787269).
+SteamVR's runtime is young still, I've run into issues when using it with WMR/Oculus headsets.
 - [StereoKit's Visual Studio Template](https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates) - The fastest way to set up a StereoKit project!
   - You can also directly install the [NuGet package](https://www.nuget.org/packages/StereoKit) into your project of choice.
 - Enable Developer Mode (for UWP/HoloLens builds)